 Do you know your self-worth?

 Most problems that people bring to therapy are related to one or more of these questions.

 Here are some further questions to reflect on:

-A friend or family member is not professionally trained to help you grow, heal and change.
+Friends or family members are not professionally trained to help you grow, heal and change.
+Nor are they objective.
 It's likely that your friends and family have been giving you their best advice for some time now, and if it were sufficient, you probably wouldn't be reading this.
 But here is why your friend's advice is different from a therapist.
-Your friends may tell you what they think you want to hear or what they think is correct for you because it would be correct for them.
+Your friends may tell you what they think you want to hear, or their best advice based on opinions.
 (We all tend to give advice based on our subjective experience.)
-A trained therapist is interested in helping you find your own answers by helping you connect with your own authentic answers.
-They are trained to listen for what might be keeping you stuck of hindering you from your own inner resources.
+A trained therapist is interested in helping you break through the coping strategies that suppress your own authentic wisdom.
+They are trained to listen for what might be keeping you stuck or hindering you from your own inner resources.

 Please read my article "Research Study Says Psychotherapy Can Boost Happiness More Than Money".

 Here are the key findings of Martin Seligman in a Consumer Report Study her wrote about therapy effectiveness